scottsappen/confluent_mongodb_fmc_datagen/README.md

 - 💡 Bonus Task 01: Connect Flink with OpenAI and unlock AI-powered data enrichment
 - 💡 Bonus Task 02: Write a Flink SQL statement to generate embeddings and stream them into a brand-new topic
 - 💡 Bonus Task 03: Use the FMC again to sink your enriched data — embeddings included — back into MongoDB Atlas
+- → Along the way, you’ll see how **Confluent Schema Registry** automatically enforces a data contract
+- → You’ll also get hands-on with creating a **Flink compute pool** in Confluent Cloud

 ![Overall Flow](./images/overall_flow.png)